Other Category: English

 Asset Based Pedagogies

-This open, self-paced course, Asset (Strength) Based Pedagogies for Quality Holistic Learning, was designed by teachers for teachers, especially those working with refugee and vulnerable learners around the world.
-It is intended to provide an overview of key terminology, concepts, and practices related to asset (or strength) based pedagogies.
+This self-paced (non-facilitated) course introduces teachers, especially those working with refugee and vulnerable learners around the world, to asset- or strength-based pedagogies.
+It provides an overview of key terminology, concepts, and practices related to asset- or strength-based pedagogies.

 Educators who complete this short online course will: